Keshav-R/DyNotify-project/README.md

 ->Download the .ipynb and .yml file
 ->Run the cell
--> Outputs are dumped in search_results.json
+-> Outputs are dumped in search_results.jsonl